swiss-ai-center/a-guide-to-mlops/docs/concept.md

 ## What is MLOps?

-MLOps (Machine Learning Operations) is the set of practices that turns a machine learning experiment into a system that can be reproduced, deployed, monitored, and improved over time.[^1]
+MLOps (Machine Learning Operations) is the set of practices that bridges the gap between machine learning development and production operations.
+It turns a machine learning experiment into a system that can be reproduced, deployed, monitored, and improved over time.[^1]

 It sits at the intersection of machine learning, DevOps, and data engineering: